JhonEderMC/features-java8/src/readme.md

 It can return a value of this object if this value is not a null.
 When the value inside this container is null, it allows doing some predefined actions instead of throwing NPE.

+## Paralell
+Before Java 8, parallelization was complex.
+The emergence of the ExecutorService and the ForkJoin simplified a developer’s life a little bit, but it was still worth remembering how to create a specific executor, how to run it, and so on.
+Java 8 introduced a way of accomplishing parallelism in a functional style.

+The API allows us to create parallel streams, which perform operations in a parallel mode.
+When the source of a stream is a Collection or an array, it can be achieved with the help of the parallelStream() method

 ## Conclusion
 The Stream API is a powerful, but simple to understand set of tools for processing the sequence of elements.
 When used properly, it allows us to reduce a huge amount of boilerplate code, create more readable programs, and improve an app’s productivity.